SelfProgramming/java-algorithms/README.md

 # java-algorithms
-Algorithms written in Java Programming Language
+Algorithms and Data Structures written in Java Programming Language